Discover all the tax services we offer

 In understanding the US taxation of foreign partnerships, it is important to note the following two basic principles:

-A US person who is a partner in a foreign partnership is subject to the general rule that a US citizen is taxable on worldwide income.
+A US person who is a partner in a foreign partnership is subject to the general rule that a US citizen is taxed on worldwide income.
 Thus, a US person:

 In addition, a US partner in a foreign partnership can be subject to another tax obligation – Form 8865, “Return of U.S. Persons With Respect to Certain Foreign Partnerships”.